 Your Business – Entrepreneurship (co-op) diploma gives you many career opportunities

 Career opportunities are endless for entrepreneurs.
 However, if students decide to start off on a more traditional career path with a foundation in entrepreneurship, they are also prepared for key positions in private, public, or not-for-profit organizations.
-Potential roles include business owner, business operator, department supervisor, or business venture analyst.
+Potential roles include business owner, business operator, manager, or business analyst.